Satisfy the requirements for a doctoral degree as laid out by the UW Graduate School.

 Three years of full time study, two of which must be at the University of Washington.

 Courses must include two three-quarter sequences from the department's list of core graduate courses.
 The list of core courses includes MATH 504, MATH 505, MATH 506; MATH 524, MATH 525, MATH 526; MATH 534, MATH 535, MATH 536; MATH 544, MATH 545, MATH 546 (but see the experiment below).
 A student may substitute a passing performance in a preliminary examination for satisfactory completion of the corresponding designated core course.
-Courses must include twelve quarters of 500-level numerically graded courses in Mathematics, Applied Mathematics, or Statistics.
+Courses must include twelve 500-level numerically graded courses in Mathematics, Applied Mathematics, or Statistics.
 Courses from other departments may be included in the total with approval of the Graduate Program Coordinator.

 Pass two preliminary exams (but see the experiment below.
 These exams, four hours in length, are offered every September in the mathematical subjects treated by the designated core courses.
 Currently, these subjects are algebra, real analysis, complex analysis, and topology and geometry of manifolds.
 At least one of the preliminary examinations must be in algebra or topology and geometry of manifolds.